-The southern Spanish region of Andalusia is the biggest producer of olive oil in the world, an important part of the cuisine as well as the economy.
+The southern Spanish region of Andalusia is the biggest producer of olive oil in the world.
+It’s an integral part of the cuisine, as well as the economy.
 The five types of olive used in production are Picual, Hojiblanca, Lechin, Verdial and Picudo.